ix] The test of the incarnationArgument

 People who possess true spirituality, who are in a personal and intimate relationship with the living God in Christ, find themselves engrossed in the apostolic tradition - the preserved teachings of Jesus and his apostles.
 The "false prophets", on the other hand, do not submit to the apostolic tradition.
 So then, it is by these tests that a believer can distinguish the genuine item from the fake.
 "This is how we identify the difference between the essence of reality and the essence of unreality", Junkins.

-hJmeiV pro. "we" - The position is emphatic, "We belong to God."
+hJmeiV pro. "we" - Nominative subject of the verb to-be; "We are from / belong to God."
 Who are the "we"?
-Commentators divide on the issue, either specifically John and his colleagues, or the wider Johannine community.
+Commentators divide on the issue, either John and his colleagues, or the wider Johannine community.

-ek + gen. "from God" - Expressing source/origin, but with the sense "we belong to God"; see above.
+ek + gen. "from" - [are] from [god].
+Expressing source / origin, but with the sense "we belong to God"; see above.

-oJ ginwskwn (ginwskw) pres. part. "whoever knows [God]" - the one who knows.
-The participle serves as a substantive.
+oJ ginwskwn (ginwskw) pres. part. "whoever knows [God]" - the one knowing [god].
+The participle serves as a substantive, nominative subject of the verb "to hear".
 Note how "knows" balances "from God / belongs to God".
 Clearly both ideas are similar, so "knows" in the sense of intimate relationship with / belongs to.

-hJmwn gen. pro. "to us" - of us.
+hJmwn gen. pro. "to us" - [hears] us.
 A genitive of direct object after a verb of perception.

-o}V pro. "whoever" - who.
-Introducing a relative clause, "whoever does not belong to God", subject of "does not hear".
+o}V pro. "whoever" - the one who [is not from god does not hear us].
+Introducing a headless relative clause, "whoever does not belong to God", subject of "does not hear".

 ek toutou neut. pro. "this is how" - from this.
-In this epistolary phrase the pronoun toutou is referring back to the situation where those who belong to God listen to the apostles, while those who don't belong to God don't listen, leading a conclusion " ...... that ....".
-"Out of / from this situation it is possible to recognize that ......"
+In this epistolary phrase the close demonstrative pronoun toutou is referring back to the situation where those who belong to God listen to the apostles, while those who don't belong to God don't listen, leading a conclusion " ...... that ....".
+"Out of / from this situation it is possible to recognise that ......"

-thV alhqeiaV (a) gen. "[the Spirit] of truth" - As with "of falsehood", the genitive is functioning adjectivally, attributive, limiting "spirit".
-As already noted, "spirit" is likely not to refer to the Holy Spirit or some evil spirit ("Spirit" capitalized in the NIV), but rather a spiritual person, or possibly their spirituality.
+thV alhqeiaV (a) gen. "of truth" - [we know the spirit] of truth.
+As with "of falsehood", the genitive is functioning adjectivally, attributive, limiting "spirit".
+As already noted, "spirit" is likely not to refer to the Holy Spirit or some evil spirit ("Spirit" capitalised in the NIV), but rather a spiritual person, or possibly their spirituality.
 So, "a truthful spirit" = a spirituality that is of the truth, that reflects God, is the genuine item; it possesses "the essence of reality", Junkins.

-planhV (h) "[the spirit] of falsehood" - of error.
+planhV (h) "of falsehood" - [and the spirit] of error.
 The genitive is adjectival, attributive, limiting "spirit"; "a lying spirit", "the essence of unreality", Junkins.